FinanceAndrew/CSC1401-Assignment-2/README.md

 Just like productListArr and priceListArr, an ordered products’ code and quantity will be stored at exactly the same index in their corresponding arrays.

-1. In the beginning of the program, print to a table the catalogue for all products including name, code, and price, to assist users shopping.
+Req 1.
+In the beginning of the program, print to a table the catalogue for all products including name, code, and price, to assist users shopping.
 You should use a loop plan to access the data stored in productListArr and priceListArr and present it in a four-column table, like Figure 4, where each column is a set of products with code, name, and price.

-2. You need to implement a validation plan to get a valid input from the user for product code.
+Req 2.
+You need to implement a validation plan to get a valid input from the user for product code.
 An input value is considered invalid if:
-i. it is not a number at all;
+* it is not a number at all;
-ii.   it is not an integer number;
+* it is not an integer number;
-iii.  it is a negative number;
+* it is a negative number;
-iv.   it is a number out of range (greater than or equal to the size of productListArr).
+* it is a number out of range (greater than or equal to the size of productListArr).

-3. You need to implement another validation plan to get a valid input from the user for quantity.
+Req 3.
+You need to implement another validation plan to get a valid input from the user for quantity.
 An input value is considered invalid if:
-i.    it is not a number at all;
+* it is not a number at all;
-ii.   it is not an integer number;
+* it is not an integer number;
-iii.  it is zero or a negative number;
+* it is zero or a negative number;
-iv.   it is greater than 100.
+* it is greater than 100.

-4. You need to design a looping plan to implement the Information Gathering Phase.
+Req 4.
+You need to design a looping plan to implement the Information Gathering Phase.
 Refer to Functional Requirements and Fig. 1 for the detail of data flow in the loop.
 Clearly, this task should incorporate the works in Task 2 and 3.

-5. Your program needs to calculate the total cost for all ordered products in the shopping cart.
+Req 5.
+Your program needs to calculate the total cost for all ordered products in the shopping cart.
 The calculation formula is provided:

 ![alt tag](https://i.imgur.com/omlUchO.jpg)

-6. Your program needs to find the most expensive product in the shopping cart.
+Req 6.
+Your program needs to find the most expensive product in the shopping cart.
 To do it, for each of the products added in to the cart you need to retrieve the corresponding price from priceListArr, and then compare the prices one by one.
 Once you find out the most expensive price, the corresponding product item in productListArr will be the most expensive product in the shopping cart.
 If you have multiple products in the cart sharing the same most expensive price you can select any one of them as the “most expensive product”.

-7. Your program also needs to find the least expensive product in the shopping cart.
+Req 7.
+Your program also needs to find the least expensive product in the shopping cart.
 You may adopt the the same strategy in previous task for this task.
 Again, if you have multiple products in the cart sharing the same least expensive price you can select any one of them as the “least expensive product”.

-8. Your program needs to be able to calculate the average cost for all product items in the shopping cart.
+Req 8.
+Your program needs to be able to calculate the average cost for all product items in the shopping cart.
 This can be done by the total cost divided by the accumulated value of quantities:

 ![alt tag](https://i.imgur.com/e7aBaLp.jpg)

 You should handle the “Division by Zero” exception when calculating average.

-9. Print to a table the detailed information of shopping cart, such as product name, price, quantity, and cost.
+Req 9.
+Print to a table the detailed information of shopping cart, such as product name, price, quantity, and cost.
 You should adopt an iteration plan to visit the elements stored in quantityArr and orderedP roductCodeArr in order to get the index to retrieve product names and prices from productListArr and priceListArr.
 All currency values should be at cents in terms of precision.

-10. Print to an unordered list the statistic information (total cost, most expensive item, least expensive item, and average cost per unit for the ordered product items) on shopping cart.
+Req 10.
+Print to an unordered list the statistic information (total cost, most expensive item, least expensive item, and average cost per unit for the ordered product items) on shopping cart.
 The table and the list should be formatted like the screenshot in Figure 2.
 The same as that in Task 9, all currency values should be at cents in terms of precision.